-- Easy User Interface with capable of touch screen.
+- Simple User Interface with capable of touch screen.

 First I started to search on google on how to find a way of mounting iPad mini into my dashboard.
 It should be mountable so I can use it at home also.
 I found a web-store (http://www.fifieldfabrications.com) and bought one there.
 Also there is a placement for lightning port plug.

-Then I started to work on that mount kit to fit to my Citroen C4 dashboard:
+Then I started to work on that mount kit to fit into my Citroen C4 dashboard:

 For fitting that mount kit properly later, I decided to make putty in Car.
 I used epoxy putty because of its flexibility and durability.

-At this point I paused working on body stuff and began to work on electrics&electronics.
-We need to main things:
+At this point I stopped working on body stuff and began to work on electronics.
+We need 2 main requirements:

 - Charging iPad mini.

-- Getting sound from iPad mini lightning port.
+- Getting sound output from iPad mini lightning port.

 For charging iPad you need 5V 2A.
 I tried going using 7805 IC but I did not have time to build a proper circuit for it.
-As a result I faced with heating problems.At the end I disassembled a car charger and used it.
+As a result of heating problems, I disassembled my 12V car charger and used it.

 2. Getting sound from lightning port:

-I used a pre-assebled 30-pin dock connector pinout board.
+I used a preassembled 30-pin dock connector pin-out board.
 I just soldered the proper pins for sound output.

-The biggest problem is it is easy to get sound from 30 pin, but it is not from lightning port.
-It is possible to achieve that by using original apple 30 pin to lightning converter.
+The biggest problem is, it is easy to get sound from 30 pin, but it is not from lightning port (because it’s digital!).
+I achieved that by using original apple 30 pin to lightning converter.

-As seen as below, sound output is connected between 3.5 mm jack on pinout board and radio aux input.
-And via USB plug, it is charged thru car charger.
+As seen below, sound output is connected between 3.5 mm jack on pin-out board and radio aux input.
+And via USB plug, is charged via car charger.

 I used silicon gun for fixing the lightning connector to mount kit.

-We have functionality but now it needs a bit cosmetics.
-To fill the left and right side of mount kit, I used cardboard and applied epoxy putty on it.
+now cosmetics… To fill the left and right side of mount kit, I used cardboard and applied epoxy putty on it.